rob-otter/firepwn-tool/README.md

 you can run the application by e.g. using a python server `cd src/ && python -m http.server 8000`

-## Features added in this Fork:

-- Start with a config (`src/js/config.json`), so you do not have to type the firebase config everytime (`src/js/config_example.json` is an example on how the config looks like).
-- The possibility to configure the location of the functions.
-- List or download files from cloud storage if the rules let you pass.

 However:
 * They might provide false-positive results in some GCP environments.
 * Those scripts test for authentication issues only and not authorization.